Date: 9th March 2013

 Location: Birmingham, West Midlands

-My fourth stadium of 2013 was on Saturday 9th March 2013 at St. Andrew's in Birmingham, West Midlands.
+My fourth new ground of 2013 was on Saturday 9th March at St. Andrew's in Birmingham, West Midlands.
 The match was Birmingham City vs. Derby County in the Football League Championship.

 St. Andrew's is located in the Bordesley district of Birmingham just to the east of the city centre.
 The ground is half a mile from Bordesley railway station and has been home to the club since 1906.